-When creating the video messaging, it's important to consider the audience's pain points they deal with most in the setting of everyday work (or at home) around issues pertaining to online safety.
+When creating the video messaging, it's important to consider the audience's pain points they deal with most in the setting of everyday work (or at home) around issues pertaining to cyber safety.
 Simply by clearly communicating the pain point the viewer faces connects them to your message.
 Once you've built that connection, the door is open to them listening for the resolution or possible solution you're presenting.

 "This is one of those things that is [seemingly] so simple and we all think we're doing it, but it's often forgotten about and we don't realize we're not always being clear.
 This is a common thing, especially working on videos, we work on a project so much that we make assumptions and we forget that our audience may be quite fresh to what we're dealing with."

 In the planning stages of the video, it's important to establish the goal of the video - what action or feeling do you want the audience to do/have?
 Whatever may be the answer, make sure that message is 100% clear.

 Be mindful not to add on to that message other information that will clutter up and obscure the main point of the video.
 This is quite the challenge for cyber security awareness when there is so much information we want to convey all the steps in one fell swoop - but resist the urge!
 Instead, consider breaking the information up into micro-content.
 Creating a series around a topic is one way to share a lot of information in bite-sized viewings.